vCodesItAll/bootcamp-blog/index.md

     Update: kwicut export times are looooong.
 Around 20 minutes for videos that are ~1-3 minutes.

 - Libby is a free app to checkout resources from your library.
 If you have a library card you login with that information.
 Someone in our standup recommended the book "Javascript for Kids" as a good resource for giving you the basic tools.
-I searched javascript before sitting down here and found some audiobooks on Javascript which is so helpful for me because I am an audiotory learner.
+I searched javascript before sitting down here and found some audiobooks on Javascript which is so helpful for me because I am an auditory learner.

 ---